hzeller/upnp-display/README.md

 -------------------------------------------

-This little program is a UPnP control point that connects to a UPnP/DNLA renderer (so the device that outputs the music/video).
-It listens for changes in the state of the player (Title, Album etc. Play/Paused/Stop) and displays it on a 16x2 LCD display (These displays are cheap, you get them for less than
+This little program is a UPnP control point that connects to a UPnP/DNLA renderer anywhere in your local network.
-$3 on eBay).
+It listens for changes in the state of the player (Title, Album etc., Play/Paused/Stop) and displays it on a 16x2 LCD display (These displays are cheap, you get them for less than $3 on eBay).

 ### Connect the Hardware

 Before we can see anything, we need to connect the LCD display.
 You need
    - One HD44780 compatible 16x2 LCD display (_very_ common and cheap display)
    - One female 13x1 header connector; one row with 13 contacts to plug into one row of the Raspberry Pi GPIO pin
    - Cable and soldering iron (Of course, you can do it the breadboard way if you like)

 First: identify the pins on the LCD display.
 They typically have 16 connectors (sometimes 14 when they don't have a backlight).
 Pin 1 is usually closer to the